sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
 ms.author: alhopper
-ms.date: 10/17/2017
+ms.date: 04/10/2018
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---
 # Customize the Start layout

 You can customize the Start layout by creating a `LayoutModification.xml` file, and configuring the settings.
+To determine the overall look of the Start layout, the default layout is applied based on SKU and region, and then the `LayoutModification.xml` or `Unattend.xml` file is processed.

-You can customize the following aspects of the Start menu:
+You can customize the following aspects of the Start layout:

-* The size of the Start menu, including the number of columns and number of tiles per row
+* The size, including the number of columns and number of tiles per row
 * The tiles in both OEM Groups, including the size, position, and the app or weblink associated with each tile
 * The display layout for the Microsoft Office suite of tiles
 * Create Start layouts for each region you support